markcaron/soccer-drills/drills/power-finesse.md

 ## Players

-With a goalkeeper in goal, divide the rest of your players up into two teams (as evenly as possible), and have them take there positions in a line behind one of the cones (marked with an "X" and an "O" in the diagram below).
+With a goalkeeper in goal, divide the rest of your players up into two teams (as evenly as possible), and have them take their positions in a line behind one of the cones (marked with an "X" and an "O" in the diagram below).

 The coach or an assisntant coach will be incharge of distributing balls beside the post (marked "C" below).